Website Privacy Notice

 We’ve endeavoured to make this Privacy Notice clear, informative and understandable, but if it is not then please contact us and we shall provide further information as required.
 We will also look to improve the wording of this Privacy Notice, based on feedback.

-To provide feedback, ask for more details or to make a complaint about our collection or use of your personal data then please contact Central office.
+To provide feedback, ask for more details or to make a complaint about our collection or use of your personal data then please contact Angie King.

 You can also complain to the Information Commissioner’s Office in the UK – please visit their website to see how you can do that.